tclementspc/Todo-react-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Title and purpose

+Todo List

+This is a todo list where you can create tasks, mark them off when completed and delete them when you finish This project is used to help with understanding Javascript and React.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

+## Credits

+This project was built with the help of developedbyEd, Code Spot and Ben Awad of Youtube

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.